billstclair/zephyrnot/server/README.md

 * `VERBOSE=yes npm run start`

+If you want to poke around in the node environment, you can set the REPL environment variable:

+* `REPL=yes npm run start`

+`exit()` will exit back to the command line from the REPL.
+If you don't start a repl, then type Ctrl-C to exit.

+If you do not want to automatically start the web server, set the NOLISTEN environment variable.
+You can then start listening by typing `listen()` in the REPL, or `listen(port)`, if you want to listen on something other than the defaulted PORT.

 If your web server automatically upgrades to HTTPS, or you prefer to leave off the ":8081" from the Server URL, you'll need to proxy to get to the non-encrypted websocket server.
 Do this by installing Apache `mod_proxy_wstunnel`:

     $ sudo a2enmod proxy_wstunnel